Christian Jacob Protten: Teaching and Christian mission

 In 1735, Christian Protten met Nikolaus Ludwig, Reichsgraf von Zinzendorf und Pottendorf (1700–60), the Bishop of the Moravian Church, at the Danish court.
 Shortly thereafter, he became acquainted with the Moravian fellowship and moved to Herrnhut, the Moravian colony at Berthelsdorf, which later became Saxony, staying there for the next twelve months and learning German along the way.
 Also in 1735, Frederick Pedersen Svane, a Ga- Danish Euro-African from Christiansborg (Osu) graduated in the arts and philosophy from the University of Copenhagen, befriended a Moravian, Carl Adolph von Plessen.
 Together with his Danish bride, Svane sailed to the Gold Coast as an independent missionary.

 Protten was deeply unhappy in Germany, noting in his diary that Europeans described him as “afrikanisch wild” (African savage) and “mohrisch” (Moorish).
 In 1737, Christian Protten, along with Moravia native, Henry Huckoff, sailed from Amsterdam, the Netherlands to the Gold Coast to begin a new life as Moravian missionaries.
 Commenting on Protten's perceived conceitedness, Zinzendorf wrote, "Protten has a high opinion of himself.
 Presumptiveness and a high opinion of oneself only prostitute a person and carry no weight with the Saviour.”
 He was alleged to have been prone to fits of uncontrollable anger.
 Prior his departure to the Gold Coast, Count Zinzendorf instructed, "Dear Christian: In order to convert the Moors, you must leave all your Moorish bad habits in Amsterdam".
 Despite these negative remarks before his departure, Protten was nonetheless tasked with establishing a school for Euro-African children in Elmina.
 The ship docked at Elmina on 11 May 1737.
-Henry Huckuff passed away, presumably from fever, a month after their arrival.
+Henry Huckuff died, presumably from fever, a month after their arrival.
 This new situation resulted in a change in plans for Protten who ended up visiting his mother in Little Popo/Aného, Togo.
 According to the Gold Coast historian and Basel Mission pastor, Carl Christian Reindorf, Protten visited his relatives at Aného in September 1737.
 He was reportedly kept there against his will and only returned to Osu in 1739.